mihaiconstantin/difftex/README.md

 ### Updating

-To update `difftex` simply re-run installation command above.
+To update `difftex` just re-run installation command above which will replace the current `/usr/local/bin/difftex` with the newest one from the GitHub repository.

 ## Usage